Shenhapy/Udacity_Control-and-Trajectory-Tracking_project/README.md

 # Udacity Control and Trajectory Tracking for Autonomous Vehicle

 ### The code and results
-Find the results graphs and videos in folder images above with some fail trials videos as I am trying to tune the pid to have final 2 accepted but no good trials.
+Find the results graphs and videos in folder images above with some fail trials videos as I am trying to tune the pid to have final 2 accepted but not so good trials.

-Find the code used exists separtly as named main.cpp , pid_controller.cpp and pid_controller.h.
+Find the codes used exists separtly as named main.cpp , pid_controller.cpp and pid_controller.h.
 it is possible to take those codes content to copy in Udacity workspace instead of exist codes and run or follow installation method to have same results.